Unbounded field operators in categorical extensions of conformal nets: Application to vertex operator algebras

 \begin{thm} Suppose that condition \ref{cd1} is satisfied.
-Then there exists a natural categorical local extension $\scr E^w_\loc=(\mc A,\mc F,\boxdot,\fk H)$ of $\mc A$ obtained by smeared vertex operators and smeared intertwining operators.
+Then there exists a natural categorical partial extension $\scr E^w_\loc=(\mc A_V,\mc F,\boxdot,\fk H)$ of $\mc A_V$ obtained by smeared vertex operators and smeared intertwining operators.
 Moreover, if condition \ref{cd2} is satisfied, then $\scr E^w_\loc$ is M\"obius covariant. \end{thm}

 \begin{proof} For each $W_i\in\mc F^V$, $w^{(i)}_0$ always denotes the non-zero and homogeneou vector mentioned condition \ref{cd1}.
-Then by theorem \ref{lb55}, for any irreducible unitary intertertwining operator $\mc Y_\alpha$ with charge space $W_i\in\mc F^V$, $\mc Y(w^{(i)}_0,z)$ is energy bounded and satisfies the strong intertwining property.
+Then by theorem \ref{lb55}, for any irreducible unitary intertertwining operator $\mc Y$ with charge space $W_i\in\mc F^V$, $\mc Y(w^{(i)}_0,z)$ is energy-bounded and satisfies the strong intertwining property.

 Choose any $\mc H_i\in\mc F$ (equivalently, choose any $W_i\in\mc F^V$).
 For each $\wtd I\in\Jtd$, we define

 for each $n=0,1,2,\dots$, and define

 The inclusion $\fk H_i(\wtd I)\subset \fk H_i(\wtd J)$ (when $\wtd I\subset\wtd J$) is defined in an obvious way.
 For each